-#2-01 Dogwood Blossom is located in the Harriet community, at 544 Cozahome Road, Marshall, Arkansas.
+#2-01 Dogwood Blossom is located at 544 Cozahome Road, Harriet, Arkansas.
 Painted by Jack Benefiel, the six foot by six foot quilt block is on the barn at Dogwood Hills Guest Farm of Harriet, not far off of Arkansas State Highway 14.
 Dogwoods are one of the prettiest small trees in the Ozarks with beautiful white blossoms during spring and very nice foliage in autumn as well.
 Dogwood Hills Guest Farm has a three-bedroom private farmhouse with a deck and a hot tub and beautiful views.
 A working farm with 72 acres of hiking trails just minutes from the Buffalo National River.
 They also offer family farm tours and monthly farm-to-table dinners.
 More info at https://www.facebook.com/DogwoodHillsBB/

 #2-02 Apple Blossom is located at 4533 Highway 66, Leslie, Arkansas…between Oxley and Leslie.
 Painted by Jack Benefiel with pattern supplied by the Searcy County Quilt Guild.
 The six foot by six foot quilt block is on a barn owned by Mike and Janie Crow.
 Mike is the 4th generation of his family to farm there.
 The location is on a working cattle farm but near the old Elberta Fruit Farm that no longer exists.
 In the early 1900s there were thousands of peach, pear, and apple trees in the area.